zeek/zeek-docs/script-reference/attributes.rst

 Zeek has static analysis capabilities for detecting locations in a script where local variables are assigned values that are not subsequently used (i.e. "dead code").

+It can also warn about unused functions, hooks, and event handlers.
+The intent behind these checks is to catch instances where the script writer has introduced typos in names, or has forgotten to remove code that's no longer needed.
+For functions and hooks, "unused" means the function/hook is not exported or in the global scope (nor deprecated), and no "live" (i.e., not "unused") function/hook/event handler calls it.
+For event handlers, "unused" means that the event engine does not generate the event, nor do any "live" function/hook/event handler generates (and the event handler is not deprecated).

 For cases where it's desirable to suppress the warning, the ``&is_used`` attribute may be applied, for example:

 .. code-block:: zeek
   :caption: test.zeek
   :linenos:

+    module Test;

+    export {
+        global baz: function();
+    }

+    function foo()
+        {
+        }

+    function bar() &is_used
+        {
+        }

+    function baz()
+        {
+        }

     event zeek_init()
         {